mobajemu-msft/groove-api-documentation/Main/Using the Groove RESTful Services/User Authentication Samples.md

 ```

 ## Windows and Windows Phone 8(.1)
 You can use the following sample code on Windows 8, Windows 8.1, Windows Phone 8 and Windows Phone 8.1.
+If you plan on supporting Windows 10 universal platforms, it is recommended you use the samples above instead of this one.

 ```csharp
 const string scope = "MicrosoftMediaServices.GrooveApiAccess";